What the Data Actually Says About Tuition in Singapore — A Review of the Research

 Singapore has one of the most extensively documented private tutoring markets in the world, largely because of consistent government data collection.

-The 2022/23 Household Expenditure Survey found that tuition is the single largest discretionary education expenditure for Singapore families, exceeding spending on enrichment classes, overseas trips, and extracurriculars combined.
-Among families in the top income quintile, average monthly tuition expenditure is roughly three to four times higher than among families in the bottom quintile — a gap that has widened over successive surveys.
+Household Expenditure Survey data shows that private tuition and enrichment are among the largest components of out‑of‑school education spending, especially for higher‑income households.
+Among families in the top income quintile, average monthly tuition expenditure is around four to five times higher than among families in the bottom quintile — a gap that has widened over successive survey cycles.

 Does Tuition Actually Raise Grades?
 What the Studies Say

-This is the question parents most want answered, and the research is genuinely mixed.
+This is the question parents most want answered, and the research is mixed.

 The honest methodological problem